 Financial support to Hofstra University can take several forms.
-The Office for Research and Sponsored Programs (ORSP) specializes in the acquisition and management of grants and contracts usually in support of peer reviewed research or other sponsored projects.
-The ORSP is also responsible for grants and contracts received by government agencies: Federal, state and municipal.
-The University's Office of Development oversees fund raising efforts - the acquisition and management of true gifts, contributions and other provisions for institutional advancement from private sources.
+The Office for Research and Sponsored Programs (ORSP) specializes in the acquisition and management of grants and contracts usually in support of peer-reviewed research or other sponsored projects.
+The ORSP is also responsible for grants and contracts received by government agencies: federal, state, and municipal.
+The University's Office for Development oversees fundraising efforts -- the acquisition and management of true gifts, contributions, and other provisions for institutional advancement from private sources.

 Following is some general guidance on the financial management of grant and contract awards administered through the Office for Research and Sponsored Programs.